 The Magnetic Random Access Memories (MRAM) group develops advanced concepts in this emerging technology.
 The goal is to realize cells with improved thermal stability, lower power consumption and/or faster switching.
-Our research covers material stack deposition, nano-fabrication and electrical test evaluation, for applications as standalone memory and non-volatile logic.
+Our research covers material stack deposition, nano-fabrication and electrical test evaluation, for applications as standalone memory and non-volatile logic and more recently in neuromorphic computing architectures.

 Perpendicular Anisotropy Materials